nativewind/react-native-css/README.md

 ```

 > [!IMPORTANT]
 > The hook returns a React Element, not a style object.
-The element will work on all platforms and will correctly apply the React context needed to support all features of the library

 #### `useNativeCssStyle`

-If you just require the style object, you can use the `useNativeCssStyle` hook:
+If you just require the style object, you can use the `useNativeCssStyle` hook

 ```ts
 import { View as RNView } from 'react-native';